-The ADOH disseminates funding across the state to many agencies under each of the program categories.
+The ADOH distributes funding across the state to many agencies under each of the program categories.
 Therefore, geographic distribution of activities is widely varied, but program funds are targeted for low-income persons and/or take place in or near a low-income area.
 The location of an activity largely depends on the type of activity.

 As a function of its planning processes, the Arizona Department of Housing routinely considers economic and statistical data in its analysis.
 Arizona's areas of highest minority household concentration lie along Arizona's border with Mexico and on Arizona's 22 Indian reservations.
-ADOH invests statewide, through its State Housing Trust Fund, and its low-income housing tax credit allocations.
-ADOH, however, directs the investment of its formula programs in the non-entitled areas of the state-those communities that do not receive a direct allocation from HUD.
-State priorities for formula program allocations are determined through analysis of census data, American Community Survey data, and from other state and national resources.
+ADOH directs all its resources statewide with the exception of HOPWA & CDBG.